- Malaria-like protozoan infection infects erythrocytes.

-- B. microti (account for most human infections in U.S.)
+- B. microti (accounts for most human infections in the U.S.)

 - B. duncani and B. ducani-like (dogs, wildlife, occasional cause of human infection Pacific NW)

-- B. venatorum (deer, largest case series described in China)
+- B. venatorum (deer, most extensive human case series described in China)

-- Transmitted by Ixodes (hard bodied) ticks, mostly occurs from May to September.
+- Transmitted by Ixodes (hard-bodied) ticks, it mainly occurs from May to September.

-- In U.S., mostly seen in Northeast and upper Midwestern states--most due to B. microti transmitted by I. scapularis (deer ticks).
+- In the U.S., primarily seen in Northeast and upper Midwestern states--most due to B. microti transmitted by I. scapularis (deer ticks).

 - Incubation period: 1-6 weeks

-- May also be transmitted to fetus during pregnancy.
+- It may also be transmitted to the fetus during pregnancy.

-- B. duncani and B. duncani-like strains occurring in Pacific Northwest.
+- B. duncani and B. duncani-like strains occurring in the Pacific Northwest.

-- B. diversgens-like organisms: WA-1 described in California and Washington state.
-Strain MO-1 described in Missouri.
+- WA-1 is described in California and Washington states.

 - Europe: B. divergens > B. venatorum, B. microti.

-- Ixodes ricinus (sheep tick) is primary vector.
+- Ixodes ricinus (sheep tick) is the primary vector.

-- Asia: B. microti-like organisms in Japan, Taiwan, S. Korea.
+- Asia: B. microti-like organisms in China, Japan, Taiwan, and S. Korea.